 Humans’ longing for belongingness or a place where they feel accepted, and safely voice their opinions triggered the start of what we now call the Internet.

 As we know, the birth of the World Wide Web has also made way for more useful ideas, including social media platforms.

-So if you want to learn the COMPLETE history of Reddit, then this article is for you.
+So if you want to learn all about how the Reddit’s history, then this article is for you.

 Let’s get right into it!

 - Complete History of Robots

 Why Do Humans Yearn for a Sense of Belongingness?

 Human beings yearn to be a part of a community.

 Almost as soon as we can walk, we want to belong to something, whether with our immediate family, our clan, our tribe, our village, our city-state, or our nation.

 We want to belong to something because that something becomes our identity.